wjbyun/AIDL-Recruitment/README.md

 Random Forest Regression is a supervised learning algorithm that uses ensemble learning method for regression.
 A Random Forest operates by constructing several decision trees during training time and outputting the mean of the classes as the prediction of all the trees.

 ## Conclusion
 By comparing the accuracy of two methods, random forest regression came out to be more accurate than linear regression method.
-Therefore, I saved the predicition of random forest regression model and submitted to the kaggle.
+Therefore, I saved the predicition of random forest regression model to 'sample submission3.csv' and submitted to the kaggle.